cedar-policy/rfcs/text/0008-partial-schema-validation.md

 Policies may reference entity types and actions which are not declared in the schema.
 Undeclared entity types and actions are treated as incomplete according to the second two kinds of incompleteness.
-At the extreme, it should be possible to have a schema that does not declare any entity types or actions.
+At the extreme, it is possible to have a schema that does not declare any entity types or actions.

 This policy will validate with an empty schema that does not declares either of the entity types or the action.
 Partial schema validation will detect any trivial type errors like the one in the first basic example if they appear in the body of the policy.